duonb/website/README.md

 ## Deploy

-Pushing to `main` will trigger a github actions workflow that deploys the website via the `gh-pages` branch to github pages.:
+Pushing to `main` will trigger a github actions workflow that deploys the website via the `gh-pages` branch to github pages.

+Test update to trigger autobuld.